-If you’re a person who watches television (so... almost all of us), chances are you’ve probably viewed more than a few ads for products promising beautiful skin.
+If you’re a person who watches television (so...almost all of us), you’ve seen more than a few ads for products promising beautiful skin.

 All we have to do is shell out some $$$ and slather the stuff on our faces.
 Couldn’t be easier.

-In reality, there’s a host of factors that impact the wellbeing of our skin on a cellular level, eventually reflected on the surface – stress, activity level, quality of sleep, even the kind of water we’re drinking (and whether we’re drinking enough water)...
+In reality, there’s a host of factors that impact the well-being of our skin on a cellular level, eventually reflected on the surface: stress, activity level, quality of sleep, how much water we drink...

 And of course, what we eat.

-Used for centuries in Ayurveda, one of the oldest systems of medicine out there, turmeric happens to be one of the most-used spices in India, a country with some of the lowest rates of gastrointestinal disease in the world.
-And as we know from this article, a well-cared-for gut could equal beautiful skin.
+Used for centuries in Ayurveda, one of the oldest systems of medicine out there, the ground root of the turmeric plant is one of the most-used spices in India.

-Turmeric is even used as part of a wedding tradition in India called Haldi (haldi = another name for turmeric), in which the future bride and groom are covered head toe in turmeric paste to cleanse and beautify before the ceremony.
+Turmeric is even used as part of a Indian wedding tradition called Haldi (haldi is another name for turmeric), in which the future bride and groom are covered head toe in bright orange turmeric paste to cleanse and beautify before the ceremony.
 It’s said that any unmarried friends or family members that get touched by the paste are destined to find a good-looking partner – a win-win!

 Haldi may not be as common here in the Western world, but more and more people are catching on to the benefits of turmeric, especially when it comes to supporting the skin.